Contact

 Custom Software Security

 Operating systems and other widely used software are a prime target for hackers.
-A weakness discovered in widely-used products is valuable because it can be used in the commission of many crimes.
+A weakness discovered in widely used products is valuable because it can be used in the commission of many crimes.
 As a result, the more widely used a program is, the more attention it draws – not just from the hackers attempting to find its weaknesses, but also from the software industry in protecting it.

 If you have a custom software development project with security requirements, please give us a call.